VOLUNTEERS SLEEP OUT TO END YOUTH HOMELESSNESS

 Almost 30 people slept under the stars outside last night to raise money to prevent youth homelessness at a Sleep Out event organised our charity.

-This November, almost 150 people slept under the stars in Norwich and Ipswich so far raising almost £40,000 at Sleep Out events organised by our charity.
-We work to prevent youth homelessness in Norfolk and Suffolk and held our annual Norwich and Ipswich Sleep Out at Norwich City and Ipswich Town Football Clubs.
-The events challenged people to spend one night sleeping outside so young people don’t have to.
+We held our annual Ipswich Sleep Out at Ipswich Town Football Club.
+The event challenged people to spend one night sleeping outside so young people don’t have to.

-We are proud to be the eastern region partner of the End Youth Homelessness (EYH) partnership.
-Each of the EYH member charities around the UK organise Sleep Out events every November to help support young people to lead successful, independent lives.
+The Benjamin Foundation is proud to be the eastern region partner of the End Youth Homelessness (EYH) partnership.
+Each of the EYH member charities around the UK organise Sleep Out events every Autumn to help support young people to lead successful, independent lives.